 Commonly found in the wet regions of the United States, the American lotus is a type of aquatic flowering plant characterized by huge circular leaves linked to the central flower.

 - The exotic flowers contain both the stamen and pistil but only blossom for a few days.
-Interestingly, this plant (specifically its leaves) have the ability to repel water due to its somewhat waxy properties.
+Interestingly, this plant (specifically its leaves) can repel water due to its waxy properties.

-- As an invasive species, it can easily dominate the wetlands and prevent the growth pf other aquatic plants.
+- As an invasive species, it can easily dominate the wetlands and prevent the growth of other aquatic plants.

 21. Filaree (Erodium Cicutarium)

-- Interestingly, this plant is edible which has a flavor likened to parsley when picked young.
-In addition to that, these exotic flowers are also good source of honey.
+- Interestingly, this plant is edible, which has a flavor likened to parsley when picked young.
+In addition to that, these exotic flowers are also good sources of honey.

 - This plant originated from Europe and Asia and was established in North America in the 1760s.

 22. St. John’s Wort (Hypericum Perforatum)